-D96785-P87908

-PRIMO WATER CORPORATION THIS PROXY IS SOLICITED ON BEHALF OF THE BOARD OF DIRECTORS ANNUAL AND SPECIAL MEETING OF SHAREOWNERS MAY 3, 2023
+D96785-P87908 PRIMO WATER CORPORATION THIS PROXY IS SOLICITED ON BEHALF OF THE BOARD OF DIRECTORS ANNUAL AND SPECIAL MEETING OF SHAREOWNERS MAY 3, 2023 The shareowner(s) hereby appoint(s) Jerry Fowden, or failing him, Marni Morgan Poe, Chief Legal Officer & Secretary, or proxies, each with the power to appoint his or her substitute, and hereby authorize(s) them to represent and to vote, as designated on the reverse side of this ballot, all of the Common Shares of Primo Water Corporation (the "Company") that the shareowner(s) is/are entitled to vote at the Annual and Special Meeting of Shareowners to be held at 8:00 a.m. (local time in Tampa, Florida) on Wednesday, May 3, 2023, online at www.virtualshareholdermeeting.com/PRMW2023, and any adjournment or postponement thereof.
 Each shareowner has the right to appoint a person other than the directors and officers of Primo Water Corporation indicated above to represent them as proxyholder at the Annual and Special Meeting of Shareowners or any adjournment or postponement thereof.
 Such right can be exercised by filling in that person's name in the blank space located above.
 As you may know, Legion Partners Holdings, LLC ("Legion") has submitted a purported notice to the Company of its intent to nominate four candidates for election to the Board of Directors at the Annual and Special Meeting.
-The Company has determined that Legion's purported notice is invalid under the Company's Amended and Restated By-Laws but has determined to waive the deficiencies in Legion's purported notice with respect to Timothy P. Hasara and Derek Lewis.
-If a court of competent jurisdiction subsequently determines that Legion's purported notice is valid with respect to either or both of Legion's other two nominees, no proxies or votes received on this proxy card will be recognized, be tabulated at the meeting or have any legal effect, and these proxies or votes will be disregarded.
-In that scenario, the Company will provide you with a revised BLUE universal proxy card, and you will have to vote again on that card for your vote to be counted.
+The Company has determined that Legion's purported notice is invalid under the Company's Amended and Restated By-Laws.
+If Legion's purported notice is subsequently deemed valid by a final, non-appealable ruling of a court of competent jurisdiction, no proxies or votes received on this proxy card will be recognized, be tabulated at the meeting or have any legal effect, and these proxies or votes will be disregarded.
+In that scenario, the Company will provide you with a new BLUE universal proxy card, and you will have to vote again on that card for your vote to be counted.
 THIS PROXY, WHEN PROPERLY EXECUTED, WILL BE VOTED AS DIRECTED BY THE SHAREOWNER(S).
-IF NO SUCH DIRECTIONS ARE MADE, THIS PROXY WILL BE VOTED IN ACCORDANCE WITH THE BOARD'S RECOMMENDATION FOR EACH PROPOSAL.
-FOR ANY OTHER MATTER AS MAY BE PROPERLY RAISED AT THE ANNUAL AND SPECIAL MEETING, THE PROXYHOLDERS ARE AUTHORIZED TO VOTE IN THEIR DISCRETION PURSUANT TO RULE 14a-4(c).

-PLEASE MARK, SIGN, DATE AND RETURN THIS BLUE UNIVERSAL PROXY CARD PROMPTLY USING THE ENCLOSED REPLY ENVELOPE.
+IF NO SUCH DIRECTIONS ARE MADE, THIS PROXY WILL BE VOTED IN ACCORDANCE WITH THE BOARD'S RECOMMENDATION FOR EACH PROPOSAL FOR ANY OTHER MATTER AS MAY BE PROPERLY RAISED AT THE ANNUAL AND SPECIAL MEETING, THE PROXYHOLDERS ARE AUTHORIZED TO VOTE IN THEIR DISCRETION PURSUANT TO RULE 14a-4(c).
+PLEASE MARK, SIGN, DATE AND RETURN THIS BLUE PROXY CARD PROMPTLY USING THE ENCLOSED REPLY ENVELOPE.
 CONTINUED AND TO BE SIGNED ON REVERSE SIDE